 14 listings

-Newburgh Street in Soho, London is a quiet but well-positioned street tucked just off Carnaby Street, right in the heart of the West End.
-Its name dates back to the 18th century and is thought to honour the Duke of Newburgh, a title held by a noble family linked to European royalty.
-This historic connection gives the street its unique character, which has remained through London’s changing times.
+Newburgh Street is quiet but well placed, tucked just off Carnaby Street in the centre of the West End.
+The name dates to the 18th century and is thought to honour the Duke of Newburgh, a title held by a noble family with European royal links.
+That old connection still gives the street its own character.

-The street has long been a home to small, independent businesses and is now known for fashion shops, design studios, and creative spaces.
-A standout is Rough Trade, a well-known independent record shop with a deep connection to London's music scene.
-You’ll also find Bleach London, a trend-setting hair salon popular with artists and stylists.
-These spots reflect the modern energy of Soho while keeping the area’s independent spirit alive.
+Small independent businesses have always done well here, and these days it is known for fashion shops, design studios and creative spaces.
+Rough Trade, the independent record shop with deep roots in London's music scene, is a standout.
+So is Bleach London, a trend-setting hair salon popular with artists and stylists.
+Both keep Soho's independent streak alive.

-Newburgh Street is just a short walk from Oxford Circus and Piccadilly Circus stations, making it very easy to reach.
-While it may not have housed many famous residents, its charm comes from the steady rhythm of small businesses that keep the street lively and personal.
-Whether you're visiting for fashion, music, or a quiet walk off the main road, this street has something worth seeing.
+Oxford Circus and Piccadilly Circus stations are both a short walk away.
+It may not have housed many famous residents, but the charm comes from the steady run of small businesses that keep it personal.
+Fashion, music or just a quiet walk off the main road: there is plenty here worth a look.